Akita Senbero

 • No regular holiday

-• URL: Tori Niku official website
+• URL: Tori Nikyu Official Website

 • gourmet site

-Yakiton Daikoku Akita Omachi branch
+Yakiton Daikoku Akita Omachi Branch

-This "Yakiton Daikoku Akita Omachi store" just opened in Kawabata two years ago as the second store of the Sanno store, but it is always popular with customers, mainly young people, until 27:00 (3:00 a.m.)
-It's a store.
+This Yakiton Daikoku Akita Omachi branch opened in Kawabata two years ago as the second branch of the Sanno branch, but it is a popular restaurant that is always busy with customers, mainly young people, until 27:00 (3:00 am)

-Hot oden soaked in dashi soup
+Hot oden soaked in broth

 • Store name: Yakiton Daikoku Akita Omachi store